Ever got stuck wondering about the best content form to boost SEO and search visibility between long form and short form Content?

 Knowing the length of the top ranking blog posts in your niche or keyword will help in getting the blog posts you’re planning to write, a better ranking.

-4. Understand what works for your audience.
+Understand what works for your audience

 Depending on your niche, your audience might prefer a longer and well detailed content or shorter articles.

-4 Reasons to Create Long Form Content
+Top Reasons to Create Long Form Content

-A blog in need of audience and back links needs repeated clusters of pillar posts/long form content.
+A blog in need of audience and back links needs repeated clusters of pillar posts/long-form content.

-A back-link from a high authoritative website is like a thumbs up on your post.
+So, a back-link from a high authoritative website is like a thumbs up on your post.
 Besides earning you improved rankings for the web page, it will expose your content to a new audience.

 Improved Social Media Shares